eclipse-archived/ceylon-lang.org/documentation/reference/statement/try.md

 ### Advice

-Note that [intersection types](FIXME) can and should be used to avoid using multiple `catch` blocks which use the same logic to handle disparate exception types.
+Note that [intersection types] _doc coming soon_ can and should be used to avoid using multiple `catch` blocks which use the same logic to handle disparate exception types.